Skydiving Terminology Explained

 Blog

-Curtis Posted by: Curtis White 9 months ago
+Posted by: Curtis White 1 year ago

 Going skydiving for the first time can be an overwhelming experience.
 And that’s without taking into account all of the skydiving terms and phrases that you might hear during your time at the dropzone (see? there’s one right there).
 Skydiving terminology can sound like a foreign language to those not fully immersed in the sport.